 Vitamin B3, no matter the form, is subject to a dosing threshold (see Neurohacker Dosing Principles), which means, while more might be better within a low to moderate range, very high amounts would be unlikely to add significant additional nutritional or functional benefits for most people but could increase the risk of unwanted responses.
-As doses of vitamin B3 increase, more gets wasted because it’s eliminated in the urine.
-This “wasting” increases as dose escalates.
-For the niacinamide (i.e., non-flushing) form of vitamin B3, we think it’s important to consider the dose where a big increase in urinary elimination starts to occur and focus on dosing in this range (as opposed to substantially above it).
+As amounts of vitamin B3 increase, more gets wasted because it’s eliminated in the urine.
+This “wasting” increases as the serving escalates.
+For the niacinamide (i.e., non-flushing) form of vitamin B3, we think it’s important to consider the amount where a big increase in urinary elimination starts to occur and select a serving in this range (as opposed to substantially above it).
 Rather than trying to push the pathway that produces NAD with niacinamide alone, we think a better way, and a way that fits with complex systems science, is stacking it with other ingredients that support NAD production and recycling.*

 Precursor of NADH/NAD+ (nicotinamide adenine dinucleotide)*

 Supports breakdown of sugars and fats for energy*

 NADH is part of complex I NADH/coenzyme Q reductase) of the mitochondrial electron transport chain*

 Precursor of NADPH/NADP+ (nicotinamide adenine dinucleotide phosphate)*